slietar/aiodrive/readme.md

     # The generator may not be exhausted here and must therefore be closed explicitly.
   ```
 - If a function accepts an awaitable, it is guaranteed to be awaited as long as the function itself is awaited.
+- Awaitables accepted as arguments are awaited exactly once.
+- Awaitables returned by functions may only be awaited once.
 - Only a single call to an async iterator's `__anext__()` method is ever pending at a time.
 The same is expected from consumers of a returned async iterator.
 - Unless stated otherwise, functions and classes may not be used across multiple event loops.
 - All functions and classes support using an eager task factory.